 They had the following children:

-• Mary (1880-?)
-She attended St. Mary's Academy in South Bend, Indiana.
+• Mary (1880-April 21, 1927) She attended St. Mary's Academy in South Bend, Indiana.
 I have a great photo of her class in 1899.
 She then became a teacher in Evanston.
 For the 1903 school year beginning in September she was teaching Grade 6.
 In 1904 she went with her brother Frank to visit the World's Fair in St. Louis.
 It is mentioned in her father's obituary in December 1925 that she was ill in hospital in San Francisco.
 She seems to have suffered from a long illness though I do not know what it was.
 She died at the home of her uncle (Mary Creed's brother - most likely James Warren Creed) in San Francisco, California on April 21, 1927 and is buried in Holy Cross Catholic Cemetery ,Colma, San Mateo County, California just south of San Francisco.